shg-eo/BugFire/README.md

 - Using 16dot Font, not PC-8001 font.
 (License limitation)
 Pictures in the document is with PC-8001 font.

+- Different position to attack a bug no sleeping.
+Original: bug's neighbour.
+This game: bug.

 ## Bugs (not a character in game, but programming bugs)
-- No "Game Over" with time limit or score < 0.
+- ~~No "Game Over" with time limit or score < 0.~~
 - ~~A new BUG (after all bugs killed, new one BUG appears) moves not smooth.~~
 - BUGs sometimes can not eat the man, when crossing a BUG and a man.
 (But it's funny)
-- Disappear exit path, after you were killed by a new BUG (after killing all BUGs, a bug will appear).
+- ~~Disappear exit path, after you were killed by a new BUG (after killing all BUGs, a bug will appear).
-  You need to ~~kill the new BUG~~.
-Restart...
+  You need to kill the new BUG. **Restart...**~~

 and so on...